StochasticBiology/hypertraps-ct/README.md

 `0 1 1`

 with the `--transitionformat` flag would be interpreted as a transition 001->011 (odd row -> even row).
 Without the `--transitionformat` flag this would be interpreted as two independent observations, corresponding (as in the R case) to transitions 000->001 and 000->011.

-The digit 2 can be used to reflect uncertainty in a state.
-For example,

-`0 2 1`

-corresponds to an observation where the first feature is absent, the second feature may be present or absent, and the third feature is present.

-For continuous-time inference, HyperTraPS works with a time window for each observed transition, specified via a start time and an end time.
-If the start time and end time are equal, the transition is specified as taking exactly that time.
-If start time = 0 and end time = Inf, the transition can take any amount of time, which is mathematically equivalent to the case without continuous time.
-In general, the start and end times specify an allowed set of durations for the given transition, allowing uncertain timings to be accounted for.

-In R, these start and end times are vectors specified by `starttimes` and `endtimes`.
-At the command line, they are stored in files accessed by the `--starttimes` and `--endtimes` flags.
-In both cases, absent start times means that all start times are assumed to be zero; absent end times means that all end times are assumed to be Inf.

-HyperTraPS also accepts descriptions of prior distributions on parameters.
-For the moment these are assumed to be uniform in log parameter space, and are specified by the min and max for each distribution.
-At the command line these values should be passed as a single file, given by `--priors`, with two columns and N rows, where the ith row gives the minimum and maximum value for parameter i.
-In R this should be provided as a matrix `priors` with two columns and N rows.
-Remember that N, the number of parameters, will depend on the model structure chosen and the number of features in the system.
-For example, the 3-feature system above and the default model structure (2, referring to L^2 parameters) would have N = 9.

 Output
 ------